globalhawk04/foundry/README.md

 ### **3. The Foundry Architecture: A Modal, Worker-Based Solution**

-We have implemented a solution to this problem in our "Local Fine-Tuning Station," an open-source example built on the Foundry framework.
+We have implemented a solution to this problem in our Local Fine-Tuning Station, an open-source example built on the Foundry framework.
 The architecture is composed of three key components:

 **A. The State Machine:** The application operates in a series of discrete, mutually exclusive states (`IDLE`, `INFERENCE`, `CORRECTION`, `TRAINING`, `COMPLETE`).
 This ensures the system has a clear understanding of its current task and resource requirements.